Support for employers of apprentices and trainees

 If withdrawal of consent is not received, the suspension will be confirmed in writing to all parties.

-The parties must notify the AASN provider or the department, in writing, if there are any changes to the suspension period, such as an early return to the apprenticeship or traineeship or a change to ongoing employment that may impact the capacity to continue the training contract at the end of the suspension period.
+The parties must notify the AASN provider or the department, in writing, of any changes to the suspension period, such as an early return to the apprenticeship or traineeship or a change to ongoing employment that may impact the capacity to continue the training contract at the end of the suspension period.

 End of suspension period

-Once the suspension period has finished and the training contract is back in place, the employer, apprentice or trainee and training organisation must review and update the training plan as required.
+Once the suspension period has ended and the training contract is back in place, the employer, apprentice or trainee and training organisation must review and update the training plan as required.

 The myApprenticeship self-service website allows apprentices and trainees to securely view details and initiate various tasks, such as suspension, relating to their apprenticeship or traineeship.